6 Tips for Bringing a Bike to Burning Man 2025

 Now that that’s out of the way, a world of possibilities opens up.
 If you already have a bike with tires that aren’t super skinny, you can just bring that bike!
 Does it have gears?
 Even better!
 You can go slower when you’re feeling lazy.
 Can’t do that on a single speed.
 Your gears will survive the dust.

-Whatever you do, treat your Burning Man bike purchase like buying a cheap wine.
+Whatever you do, treat your Burning Man bike purchase like buying any other bicycle.
 You don’t want to buy the absolute cheapest, but one or two price points above will get you a huge jump in quality that you need on the playa.

 Guess what happens when you follow this advice?
 You are NOT the person that leaves a broken bike on the playa after Burning Man.
 Thousands of bikes are abandoned on the playa after Burning Man.
 Don’t be that person.
 Leave No Trace means Leave No Bike.

-If you don’t already have bike with bigger tires, you have a few options:
+If you don’t already have bike with bigger tires (I’d say anything 32mm or bigger), you have a few options:

 • Rent a bike!
-There are lots of bike shops or theme camps that rent bikes (or sell them for cheaper than renting!) near the playa.
-Check out the official list or some others BurningMan.org isn’t listing like BM Bike Rentals, Playa Bike Repair (expensive), Hammer & Cyclery (only renting to large camps of 30+, but also selling for $150 each), and Burn Bikes (website seems down)
+There are lots of bike shops or theme camps that rent bikes (or sell them for cheaper than renting!) near the playa (you can’t rent a bike to pick up on-playa).
+Check out the official list with some local shops and Reno Bike Project, or some others that the org hasn’t listed like BM Bike Rentals, Playa Bike Repair, and maybe Hammer & Cyclery.

 • Buy a used bike on craigslist.
 You can probably get a decent bike on Craigslist that isn’t a cheap Walmart bike.
 Watch out for cheaply made bikes being resold.
 Check the Bike Blue Book for info (and fair price) on the bike you’re buying.

-• Buy a good starter commuter bike around $300-$500 at your local bike shop.
+• Buy a good starter commuter bike around $300-$500 at your local bike shop or REI.
 This is pricier than what people usually tell you when buying a Burning Man bike, but this will be useful for much more than Burning Man, making this money well spent compared to $100 on department store trash.
 Watch out for small bike shops that only sell high end bikes that are unnecessary for Burning Man.
 A large bike shop or sports store like REI or Sports Basement will have more options on the lower tier end.
 Don’t forget to get one with wider tires!
+Note: The C7 or M7 can be found at Mike’s Bikes if you have one nearby.

-• If you’re traveling by plane, refer back to the first bullet point and rent a bike!
+• If you’re traveling by plane, refer to above and rent a bike!
 You’ll have people to help fix it if something goes wrong and you’ll be leaving no trace.
 If you do buy a bike, make sure to pack it out and donate it.
 On the survival guide bicycles post, scroll down to see organizations that accept bike donations on and off the playa.
+For an ebike rental you can use my coupon code playadh25 for $100 off at Playa eBikes on the drive to the playa.

 3. How to Prepare Your Bike For the Playa